sf-wdi-25/tic-tac-toe/README.md

 # Tic Tac Toe - Weekend Lab

-**Objective:** Build a tic-tac-toe game in HTML and pure JavaScript.
+**Objective:** Build a tic-tac-toe game in HTML, CSS, and jQuery.

-This week, we've been learning about working with conditionals and loops, as well as writing functions.
-We've also learned about the structure of the DOM and how we can interact with it using CSS and JavaScript.
+This week, we learned about working with conditionals and loops, as well as writing functions.
+We also learned about the structure of the DOM and how we can interact with it using CSS and jQuery.

 For your first weekend lab, we'll be making a tic-tac-toe game using your knowledge and skills from this week.

 ## Minimum Requirements

-* A user should be able to click on different squares to make a move.
+* A user should be able to click on a square to make a move.
-* Every click should alternate between marking an `X` and `O`.
+* Every click should alternate between marking an `X` and an `O` in the square.
-* When marking an individual cell, use JavaScript to add a class to the cell to display separate colors for `X`'s and `O`'s.
 * A cell should not be able to replayed once marked.
-* Add a reset button that clears the contents of the board.
+* Users should be able to click a "reset" button to clear all `X`'s and `O`'s from the board.

+## Bonus

+* Display a message to indicate which player's turn is about to be played (`X` or `O`).
+* If a player wins with three in a row, stop the game and alert the winner, then reset the board. **Hint:** Determine a set of winning combinations.
+Check those combinations against the board contents after every move.
+* Display separate colors for `X`'s and `O`'s. **Hint:** Use jQuery to add a CSS class to the square when a player makes a move.

-## How to Get Started
+## Getting Started

-1. Fork this repository, and clone it onto your local computer.
+1. Fork this repo, and clone it into your `develop` folder on your local machine.

 2. Use `index.html` as your starting point on this project.
-There is already some starter code in `index.html`, `style.css`, and `ticTacToe.js`.
-Make sure you link your CSS and JavaScript files to your `index.html`.
+There is already some starter code in `index.html`, `main.css`, and `main.js`.

+3. Make sure that jQuery and Bootstrap's CSS are linked in `index.html`.
+Also link your custom CSS and JavaScript files to `index.html`.
-3. Test that your CSS and JavaScript files are linked to your `index.html` by adding an alert to `ticTacToe.js` and opening `index.html` in the browser.
-You should see an empty tic-tac-toe game board, and you should also see your alert message pop up.

-4. The next step is to create the tic-tac-toe game-play with JavaScript:
-	* First locate DOM elements before trying to use them in your app.
-Think about using `querySelector` or `querySelectorAll` to locate your target elements.
+## Gameplay Suggestions

+1. Use the `$()` jQuery function with CSS selectors to locate the DOM elements your user will click.
 Try this in your console to make sure your selection works.

-	* After finding the elements, start writing logic using `addEventListener` to set up `click` events for those elements.
+2. After you find the elements, set up a click event listener for those elements.
+Start by simply logging a message that the element was clicked.

+3. Most of your game logic will happen when a user clicks one of the squares on the board. **Here are some hints:**

+	* You need to check whether a square is empty.
-	* You will also need a variable to keep track of moves.
-This will be used to indicate whether or not to draw an `X` or an `O`.
+	* You need to keep track of whose turn it is.
+This will be important when deciding whether to draw an `X` or an `O`.
+Try storing the turn as a variable.

-5. Submit the link to your GitHub repo in the [homework submission form](https://docs.google.com/a/generalassemb.ly/forms/d/14rNXnDaq5X5Rvda-1BRZCl9YmkOoZzf7oxGBEZG_YJE/viewform).
+	* Your reset button should change the board back to its initial empty configuration.
+	* **(For the bonus)** Write a separate function to check for a winner.
+When will you need to call this function?

-## Bonus
+## Submission

-* Display a message to indicate which turn is about to be played.
-* If a player wins with three in a row, stop the game and alert the winner.
-	* **Hint:** Determine a set of winning combinations.
-Check those combinations against the board contents after every move.
+* As you make code changes, frequently commit and push to GitHub.
+* Once you've finished the assignment and pushed your work to GitHub, make a pull request from your fork to the original repo.